Marketing vs Branding: Which One Grows Your Business?

 Key elements of customer experience include:

-The gap between brand promise and customer experience determines brand authenticity.
+The gap between a brand’s promise and its customer experience determines brand authenticity.
 When you promise luxury but deliver mediocrity, trust erodes quickly.

 Mapping customer journeys helps identify pain points and opportunities to align experiences with brand positioning.